techidaily/site-windows11/source/_posts/redefining-virtual-meetings-a-lightweight-approach.md

 ## Other Features That Boost Collaboration and Productivity in Teams

  Apart from the core changes, Teams now comes with a host of new features to boost collaboration and productivity.
 You can personalize each account and organization with different color themes to quickly recognize your current workspace.
-And these go hand-in-hand with some of the[best productivity apps for Teams](https://www.makeuseof.com/best-productivity-apps-microsoft-teams/) .
+And these go hand-in-hand with some of the [best productivity apps for Teams](https://www.makeuseof.com/best-productivity-apps-microsoft-teams/) .

  Multi-Tenant Multi-Account (MTMA) allows you to use multiple work and school accounts simultaneously.
 You can see activities and real-time notifications for all your account in one place and respond to them.
 This makes it possible to switch between multiple accounts without quitting a meeting or dropping a call.

  Teams now also feature AI-power video filters that you can apply while in a meeting.
 In addition, it’ll also support other AI features like recap and Copilot.
-With these, you can call the AI into group chats to perform specific tasks, like[scheduling a meeting in Teams](https://www.makeuseof.com/schedule-meeting-microsoft-teams/) or helping with general questions.
+With these, you can call the AI into group chats to perform specific tasks, like [scheduling a meeting in Teams](https://www.makeuseof.com/schedule-meeting-microsoft-teams/) or helping with general questions.

  Apart from these, Microsoft also plans to bring some new features later this year, including third-party and Line-of-Business(LOB) apps support and advanced calling and meeting feature.